jmacost5/cpp-528-fall-2021-group-01/README.md

 We'll conduct a thorough evaluation of the program's effectiveness.
 We'll look at whether two huge government initiatives aimed at revitalizing blighted areas in American cities have been effective.

+The majority of the parts will be devoted to explaining the approach to the audience and guiding them through the results generation process.
+The style of these chapters will be more instructive or code-through than the final report.
+The purpose of those parts is to make the technique as visible as feasible, as well as to make it simple for others to replicate and extend the work.

 We'll gather the data needed for the research, run various models, and write a final report outlining our findings on the impact of two programs, We'll look at general patterns in neighborhood transformation from 2000 to 2010, then see if the communities targeted by the programs have had any greater success than they would have had without the billions in government subsidies.

 **Low-Income Housing Tax Credits (Program 1)**